Get,

 3. Fibre-rich veggies

 Carrots, sweet potatoes and cucumber are three high-fibre veggies to add to your diet.
-With more fibre, you can decrease your risk of constipation and ease the pressure that your intestines undergo.
+With more fibre, you can decrease your risk of constipation and ease the pressure your intestines undergo.

 Over the years, I have found that it is beneficial for patients with hernias to eat their meals at least three to four hours before lying down.
 I would also suggest to perhaps avoid bedtime snacks.
 When you lie down immediately after eating or consume snacks before bed, it can increase the pressure in the abdomen, potentially worsening the symptoms of a hernia.